noiseprotocol/noise_spec/noise.md

 Branching allows parties to alter the handshake pattern, ciphersets, or other protocol characteristics on the fly.
 For example:

- * A client could choose whether to authenticate itself based on the server's response.

  * A server could choose which cipherset to support based on options offered by the client.

+ * A client could choose whether to authenticate itself based on the server's response (e.g. switch between InteractiveXX and InteractiveNX).

- * A client could attempt an abbreviated handshake based on cached information, and if this information is stale the server can fall back to a full handshake.
+ * A client could attempt an abbreviated handshake based on cached information, and if this information is stale the server can fall back to a full handshake (e.g. switch between InteractiveIK and InteractiveXX).

 Branching requires: